November 26, 2025

 “As a partner to science, we are providing our flights and our operational expertise.
 We want to help ensure that research results are quickly incorporated into everyday aviation practice – in order to reduce the climate impact of our flights,” says Christoph Todt, Head of Environmental Sustainability at TUI Airline.

 The flights are part of the newly launched EU research project A4CLIMATE, in which 17 partners from nine countries are collaborating.
 The project is developing practical solutions to reduce the climate impact of contrails – including new engine technologies, alternative fuels and climate-optimised flight routing.
-Leading partners include the DLR, the German Weather Service, the Max Planck Society, ETH Zurich, Imperial College London, Eurocontrol, Flightkeys, Breakthrough Energy and TUIfly.
+Leading partners include the DLR, the German Weather Service, the Max Planck Society, ETH Zurich, Imperial College London, Eurocontrol, Flightkeys, Breakthrough Energy and TUI fly.

 Background

-Since the beginning of 2025, TUIfly has routed several hundred flights specifically to avoid long-lasting contrails.
+Since the beginning of 2025, TUI fly has routed several hundred flights specifically to avoid long-lasting contrails.
 In doing so, it provides researchers with real operating data for the further development of scientific models and tools.

 About TUI Group

-Global responsibility for sustainable economic, environmental and social action is at the heart of our corporate culture.
-With projects in 25 countries, the TUI Care Foundation initiated by TUI focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards.
-In this way, it supports the development of vacation destinations.
+Global responsibility for sustainable economic, environmental, and social action is at the heart of our corporate culture.
+The TUI Care Foundation, initiated by TUI, focuses on the positive effects of tourism, education and training, and the strengthening of environmental and social standards with projects in 25 countries.
+In this way, it supports the development of holiday destinations.
 The globally active TUI Care Foundation initiates projects that create new opportunities for the next generation.

 Can’t find what you’re looking for?